artefactory/redis-team-THM/blog/content/06_soft_labels.md

 ## Next Steps

-In the next steps we will have to integrate this approach to our solution.
+In the next steps, we will have to integrate this approach to our solution.
 This will involve creating separate training and serving pipelines for our model.